 Unsurprisingly, Facedrive Foods/Eats by Facedrive appears to be struggling.
-We found a total of 17 restaurants offered on its platform.
+As of this writing, a total of 17 restaurants are available on its platform.
 Here is how Facedrive's platform compares to the primary apps in this steeply competitive market: